LalitAgrawala004/angular-cli-learning/README.md

 2. run commad # ng new <<app-name>> --style=less.
     --style attribute is used to create less file.. if this option is not provided then by default it will use css..
-3. Once the project is created, I used the command ng eject this command ejects the webpack.config..
+3. Once the project is created, I used the command
+      - ng eject.

+	  This command ejects the webpack.config..
-   Now, the cli commands like ng server, ng build can not be used. you need to use the following command ..
+      Now, the cli commands like ng serve, ng build can not be used. you need to use the following command ..

             To run your builds, you now need to do the following commands:
     - "npm run build" to build.
     - "npm test" to run unit tests.